 Sources For Purchasing

 It is possible to make your own compost tea at home.
 There are commercial devices available in which to make the tea, or you can create your own.
 Or you can buy the compost tea ready-made at some nurseries or garden centers.
-If you choose to make tea at home, all you really need are a couple of buckets, some fresh finished compost, water, and some straining cloth such as cheesecloth.
+If you choose to make tea at home, all you really need are a couple of buckets, some fresh finished compost, water, and something to strain it with such as burlap or cheesecloth.

-There are several good reasons to use compost tea.
+There are several reasons compost tea is beneficial.
 We will examine some of them here.

 Replaces Chemical Fertilizers